 Feeling unwell?
 If you're not sure where to go for help, find out how to get the right care quickly via NHS Nottingham City.

-You can also visit NHS Direct to check your symptoms online, and for information and reassurance.
+You can also visit the NHS website to check your symptoms online, and for information and reassurance.